-Pregnant women and children should avoid taking fulvic acid because no research has been conducted in these groups of people.
+Pregnant women and children should avoid taking fulvic acid because no research has been conducted on these groups of people.

-Doses of fulvic acid of 1.8 grams per day are safe in people according to research.
+Doses of fulvic acid of 1.8 grams per day are safe for people according to research.

 Other research in the Research in Clinical Pharmacology journal concluded that fulvic acid is safe at doses up to 40 ml per day.
-In fact, those receiving fulvic acid supplements had less allergy symptoms than without fulvic acid.
+In fact, those receiving fulvic acid supplements had fewer allergy symptoms than those without fulvic acid.

 Fulvic Acid Testimonials

 This is where testimonials come in.
-While testimonials and anecdotal stories are not scientific, they do add important perspectives of a product’s possible effectiveness.
+While testimonials and anecdotal stories are not scientific, they do add important perspectives on a product’s possible effectiveness.

 My fulvic acid story